 Looks so nice!

 This is what the fusebox wiring harness looked like.
 The red (constant power) line was not tape wrapped yet because I ended up being trimming it to be shorter but wanted to wait until it was in place to do so

 Next time I worked on the car I went ahead and got everything in place...
 I wanted to make some sort of tangible progress and communicating with the N62 DME via the Z3 OBD2 port would be my first step before attempting a test start.
 I can't attempt a test start quite yet as I am waiting on some electrical pins in order to finish the starter wiring

 Below shows the positive cable which supplies the distribution block with power - the very bottom left is the main power cable which feeds directly to the battery.
 This ultimately supplies the PWM fan, fusebox and IVM with constant power

 Some terminals had to be left without harnesses for now, as I wait for my depinning tool to arrive.
+They do have terminals on them though.
 This way, I can plug them into their respective spots in the meantime as pictured below